 The other notable building in the square is the Palazzo Comunale, a mighty four-story building composed of Medieval house-towers.

 The Sienese Fortress and its 13th century Chandelier Tower are a 10 minute steep walk but afford spectacular views.

 Don’t miss: a curious sight – Erotic Medieval Art

-Palazzo delle Fonti dell’Abbondanza – This palazzo features a fresco (protected by a glass) of a tree covered with phalluses.
+Palazzo delle Fonti dell’Abbondanza – This ancient font features a fresco (protected by a glass) of a tree covered with phalluses.
 It’s known today as “The Tree of Fertility”.
 It’s in Via Ximenes to the left of the Cathedral.